Details Uncovered About Damjan Nedelkovski, DAPL Protester Found Dead In Cannonball River

 — Indigenous (@AmericanIndian8) April 12, 2017

 Police say that they were able to identify the body that had been discovered floating on Sunday by a Republic of Macedonia ID card that was found with the body.
-Seemingly, it was the only identification on his person, though he had California residency.
+Seemingly, it was the only identification on his person, although he had California residency.

 The Morton County Sheriff says that due to the condition of the body, they do not believe that Nedelkovski’s case is connected to a police report from October 30 of a potentially drowned body.
 On October 30, after a report was made to police that someone was presumed drowned in the river, the river was searched, but no body was ever discovered.
 The Morton County Sheriff speculates that Nedelkovski fell through the ice much more recently.
-They believe he fell into the river after the weather warmed, because he was dressed in a t-shirt and blue jeans, The Bismark Tribune reported.
+They believe he fell into the river after the weather warmed because he was dressed in a t-shirt and blue jeans, The Bismark Tribune reported.
 The Morton County Sheriff also said that “the body didn’t have the decomposition to be in the water for a five-month period of time,” according to a Glendale News-Press article.

 A cousin of Nedelkovski believes he may have spotted the man in a #NoDAPL protest video that was dated February 2, but the cousin couldn’t be certain.
 Police subpoenaed Nedelkovski’s credit card usage report, stating that this may help narrow down when he died.
 They also contacted the authorities with jurisdiction in the town where the rental car is currently located.
 Investigators want to search the car which was found at the camp in February.
 It is unclear why this search of the car for property and clues was not completed when the missing man’s rental car was first discovered.